Board of Directors

 Ann Marie Lewis

-Ann Marie Lewis has served as Outreach Coordinator for the Georgia Branch since 2002.
+Ann Marie Lewis, M.Ed., has served as Outreach Coordinator for the Georgia Branch since 2002.
 She has a B.A. in Psychology from Tulane University, where she focused on cognitive psychology and conducted undergraduate research on learning and memory.
 Ann Marie received her M.Ed. in Learning Disabilities from Georgia State University in 1994.
 She worked at The Schenck School alongside other passionate Orton-Gillingham teachers until she began tutoring full-time in 2000.
 She is a CERI Certified Structured Literacy / Dyslexia Specialist and has been an Orton-Gillingham Academy (OGA) Certified Level Practitioner since 1999.
 Ann Marie enjoys working with the IDA Board on endeavors to inform the public about dyslexia and the importance of structured literacy intervention.
+She is an IDA Orton Oak, having been a member of IDA for over 25 years.

 Past IDA-GA Board Members